patriciafrias/email-validator/README.md

     - Into the outside layer I have all code related to infrastructure (framework, DB layer, etc.), and it is covered by Integration Feature tests.
 - The Ports & Adapters approach allows me to interact with the Domain only by an implementation (Adapter) of a Interface (Port) defined within the Domain layer.

 - Using Doctrine and InMemory adapters within the Infrastructure layer help me to decouple the Domain from the outside world.

+- For an small application like this one, other approaches are good, but I want to show you how I can model/build an scalable application, which Domain core is decoupled from frameworks, or any tool.
+I use Laravel, Doctrine for instance, but if in the future we'll need to move to another ORM or Framework.
+Then, we'll be able to do that without changing our Domain code, which is according with DDD, the most important thing on software development.

 - To deliver my solution I'm using a simple Docker setup based on five containers orchestrated by docker-compose.
     - web server
     - composer